New York sues to break up NRA, accuses it of corruption

 The lawsuit names the NRA and four leaders including Wayne LaPierre, the executive vice-president who has been atop the leadership for nearly three decades.

-The confrontation pits James, a Democrat, against the largest and most powerful gun organization in the United States, one that is closely aligned with President Donald Trump's Republican Party.
+The confrontation pits James, a Democrat, against the largest and most powerful gun organisation in the United States, one that is closely aligned with President Donald Trump's Republican Party.

 The actions are certain to further polarise a country where the NRA is revered by conservatives as a champion of the US Constitutional right to keep and bear arms and vilified by liberals as an enabler of rampant gun violence.